crazysmile11012/arduinohardwareexel/README.md

-# my arduino hardware exelratour
+# my arduino hardware task offloader
 use python proram to send computational commands via usb to arduino run commands return to python script with value